Skip to main content

 On agenda: 9/23/2025 Final action:

-Title: Adopt a Resolution Providing for a Safe, Clean Water and Natural Flood Protection Program Independent Monitoring Committee of the Santa Clara Valley Water District - Superseding Resolution No. 21-10 establishing new conflict of interest disclosure requirements for members of the Safe, Clean Water and Natural Flood Protection Program's Independent Monitoring Committee.
+Title: Adopt a Resolution Providing for a Safe, Clean Water and Natural Flood Protection Program Independent Monitoring Committee of the Santa Clara Valley Water District - Superseding Resolution No. 21-10 Establishing New Conflict of Interest Disclosure Requirements for Members of the Safe, Clean Water and Natural Flood Protection Program's Independent Monitoring Committee.

 Attachments: 1.
 Attachment 1: SCVWD Resolution 21-10, 2.
 Attachment 2: SCVWD Resolution 12-62, 3.
 Attachment 3: SCVWD Resolution 20-64, 4.
 Attachment 4: 2012 Program Closeout Audit, 5.
 Attachment 5: Redlined 21-10, Proposed Revisions, 6.
-Attachment 6: Resolution
+Attachment 6: Resolution, 7. *Supplemental Board Agenda Memo, 8. *Supplemental Attachment 1: Redlined Resolution 21-10, Proposed Revisions, 9. *Supplemental Attachment 2: Resolution, 10. *Handout 8.1-A: Director Ballard

 BOARD AGENDA MEMORANDUM